Simons-Dark-Matter-Dynamics/Simons-Dark-Matter-Dynamics.github.io/README.md

 ## Notes

-- The big footer on every page carries the **Simons Foundation** acknowledgment.
+- The footer on every page carries the **Simons Foundation** acknowledgment.
-  Drop the official Simons Foundation logo into `images/` and swap the inline `.ack-mark` SVG for it if/when you'd like.
 - Fonts (Fraunces, Space Grotesk, Space Mono) load from Google Fonts.
 - The hero animation respects `prefers-reduced-motion` (renders a static frame).